xcore/sw_audio_effects/module_dsp_long_delay/doc/programming.rst

 	WARNING: This must be called before ... use_sdram_delay() Called to apply set of delays to one audio-sample, designed to be called from an *.xc file.

-NB After initialisation, config_sdram_delay() can be called again as required to re-configure the delay offsets.
+Note After initialisation, config_sdram_delay() can be called again as required to re-configure the delay offsets.

 Delays are set in microseconds in the us_delays field of the DELAY_PARAM_S structure.